 Check Out My Top 5 Concerts Ever!

-Now first, to me, there are some experiences that stand above the others because they were so transformational, so emotional that the literally change one’s life.
+Now first, to me, some experiences stand above others because they are so transformational and so emotional that they change one’s life.

 So here are the TOP 5 shows that changed my life;

 (1) ELVIS PRESLEY: The Las Vegas Hilton 1972

 With my Vegas Dad, Mom, and younger sister, I sat in the front row in the main showroom with my hands on the stage as The King of Rock N Roll did his thing transforming this 9-year-old into an Elvis fan forever.

 This is by far, the greatest show I have ever seen.
 Elvis is the most charismatic figure in music history.

 I mean, there is Elvis and then everyone else.
 And it’s not even close!

 It was a genuine privilege to be in his presence.
 To this day, I can’t believe I saw Elvis live in person.
 It still gives me goosebumps!